Health Sciences Association of Alberta

 Thatʼs why all our members are well-trained, highly skilled experts.
 HSAA represents Alberta’s Paramedics, Dialysis Technicians, Cardiovascular Perfusionists, Psychologists, Mental Health Therapists and Pharmacists, just to name a few.
 Together, we are the 240 health sciences disciplines that ensure you get exactly what you need.

 HSAA was organized in 1971-1972 by 11 paramedical technical and professional members who were reluctant to become a minority group within one of the large, existing labour unions.
-Their training, certification, and professional ethics suggested they had a community of interest with other health-care workers and they decided to establish an independent union that would be subject to their control and direction.
+Their training, certification, and professional ethics suggested they had a unique community of interest with other health-care workers and they decided to establish an independent union that would be subject to their control and direction.

 George C. Hall was instrumental in the formation of HSAA and became its first executive director.
 His efforts were critical in helping it become the well-respected participant in today’s Alberta’s labour scene.